aws-samples/awsome-distributed-training/1.architectures/efa-cheatsheet.md

 ## 1. Settings via environment variables

+For optimized performance, you may need to set additional environment variables depending on the versions of your libfabric.

 | Setting                        | Explanation                                                                                                                                                                                                                                                                                                                                           |
 | ------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `FI_EFA_USE_HUGE_PAGE=0`       | Set to 0 when you see `os.fork()` causes `OSError: Cannot allocate memory`.
 Typically happen by multi-process PyTorch data loader.
 Disabling huge page causes minor performance hit, but it's needed to prevent fork fails due to the operating system running out of huge pages.                                                                     |